top of page

 The result is simple but powerful: the crust stays drier, firmer, and closer to how it tasted fresh out of the oven.

-Why Screens Work Better Than Absorbent Materials
+Why Pizza Protectors Work Better Than Absorbent Materials

-Many kitchens try to solve moisture with absorbent solutions — cardboard rounds, paper liners, cellulose sheets.
+Many kitchens try to solve moisture with absorbent solutions—cardboard rounds, paper liners, cellulose sheets.
 While these may soak up some moisture, they don’t address the root cause.

 Absorbent materials: